tbalz2319/RapidRepoPull/README.md

 ## Use cases

-- Quickly insteall your favorite Security repos on a new system
+- Quickly install your favorite Security repos on a new system

 - Kick off multiple concurrent tasks utilizing Python